State Revenue and Assessments

 Net State Aid

-The City’s FY19 estimates of state revenue and state assessments is based on the Governor’s proposed budget as the legislature will release the final version of the state budget following release of the City’s recommended budget.
+The City’s FY19 estimates of state revenue and state assessments is based on the Governor’s proposed budget as the legislature released the final version of the state budget following the release of the City’s adopted budget.

 State revenue, the City’s second largest revenue source, has been reduced substantially over the course of the last two recessions.
 State revenue has declined as a share of total recurring revenues from 30% in FY02 to 14% in FY19.

 The primary sources of aid from the State to municipalities are education aid, including Chapter 70 and charter school tuition reimbursement, and unrestricted general government aid.
 The Commonwealth also distributes aid for libraries and provides some other reimbursements to municipalities.

 The FY19 recommended budget includes a modest increase in State aid of 1.3%, or $5.9 million.